Oregon Office of Rural Health

 HERO: Helping EMS in Rural Oregon

-About the HERO Campaign
+About the HERO Program

-If you represent a rural EMS agency that wishes to conduct an in-house training, and perhaps include EMS personnel from surrounding communities, this grant is for you.
-Funds may also be used to send staff to training that cannot be offered locally.
-You may apply for funding for any training class or exercise completed within 12 months of receipt of the award.
+If you represent a rural or remote EMS agency that wishes to conduct in-house training and perhaps include EMS providers from surrounding communities, this grant is for you.
+Funds may also be used to send volunteers to training that cannot be offered locally.
+A budget for the requested funds is required with the application.

 Since 2010, the HERO grant program has made over 290 individual and agency awards to conduct local trainings for their staff – over $325,000 distributed!